Classifying sections of del Pezzo fibrations, I: Examples

 \textbf{Height $0$:} These will be strict transforms of lines in $\mathbb{P}^{3}$.
 Such a line must meet every hyperplane in our family with multiplicity $2$ along $Z$, so these lines are the bisecants to $Z$.
 They are parametrized by an irreducible space birational to $\Sym^{2}(Z)$.

 \textbf{Height $1$:} These will be strict transforms of smooth conics which meet each cubic in our family with multiplicity $5$ along $Z$.
 Each generic plane $P$ contains a finite number of such conics.
 Indeed, $P \cap Z$ will be nine points, and any conic which contains 5 of these points will yield a section.
 We claim there is a unique component of $\Sec(\mathcal{X}/\mathbb{P}^{1})$ whose generic section has this form.
-Indeed, by \cite[Proposition 1.1]{Kad19} as we vary the plane $P$ the monodromy action on $P \cap Z$ is the full symmetric group, which proves the claim.
+Indeed, by \cite[Proposition 1.1]{Kad19} as we vary the plane $P$ the monodromy action on $P \cap Z$ is the full symmetric group.
+But if there were more than one irreducible component then the monodromy action could not be transitive.

 We show there are no other components using a dimension count.
 Suppose that $P$ is a plane containing a family of height $1$ sections which has dimension $\geq 1$.
 This means that there is a length $\leq 4$ dimension $0$ subscheme of $P$ such that every conic containing this subscheme meets $Z$ with multiplicity $5$ along these points.
 In particular the restriction of every cubic in our family to $P$ must be singular.
 However, there is no such plane $P$, since the tangent planes of our cubics at each point $z \in Z$ vary.